john-ades/Verse-Jan25-Prj/README.md

 1. **Ingestion Strategies**
     - **SearchIngestionStrategy**:
       Enumerates multiple queries (a-z, 0-9, special chars) to find new artists from Spotify’s `/search` endpoint.
 This helps "coax" the data from the API since Spotify does not provide a single "all artists" endpoint.
-    - **RelatedArtistsIngestionStrategy**:
+    - **RelatedArtistsIngestionStrategy (Deprecated)**:
       Begins with a user-defined (or "trending") set of artists, then crawls each artist’s "related artists" to discover new IDs.

+      > **Note**: For newly registered Spotify apps, this endpoint may be restricted or unavailable, so results could be incomplete or nonexistent.

 2. **Rate Limiting & Resilience**
     - **Token Bucket**: